JosephLai241/URS/docs/The Forest.md

     json.dump(data, results, indent = 4, cls = EncodeNode)
 ```

 This was how the structured comments export was implemented.
-Refer to the actual source code located in `urs/praw_scrapers/Comments.py` to see more.
+Refer to the source code located in `urs/praw_scrapers/Comments.py` to see more.
 I hope this was somewhat interesting and/or informative.
 Thanks for reading!

 <!-- LINKS -->
 [Pull Request]: https://something.com